Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

     attack_type:"<type>", //Ghost attack type to use, differs per ghost, see IDs in use for valid values. second_flee_damage:X, //How much damage this ghost can take in one suction before it enters its second flee state, escaping 2.5 seconds later.
 If absent, never enters second flee state. affected_by:["<method>"], //The methods this portrait ghost is affected by aside from vacuuming.
 Allowed values: dust, fire, water, ice.
-Default = none. mansion:{ //The mansion this portrait ghost is in, this is used to run mansion specific functions (such as AI and resetting). namespace:"luigis_mansion", //The namespace of the mansion.
-Default = "luigis_mansion". id:"empty" //The ID of the mansion.
-Default = "empty".
-    },
-    training_room_score:X, //Score granted to the one who reeled in the ghost in the training room.
+Default = none. training_room_score:X, //Score granted to the one who reeled in the ghost in the training room.
 Default = 0.

     //Ghost default overwrites